Jonathan Samen Hot Buttons, Cool Conversations Discussion Series

 October 7 One Year Later: The War’s Far Reaching Impact

 It has been nearly a year since the October 7th attacks, the deadliest day for Jews since the Holocaust.
 That day, and the ensuing war, sparked a surge in global antisemitism and immense suffering on both sides.
 Our Hot Buttons, Cool Conversations panel features American, Israeli, and Palestinian experts.
-They discuss the war’s impact in Israel and its political effects in the U.S. The panel also explores how the war may influence upcoming elections and how election results could affect the conflict in Israel, Gaza, and beyond.
+They discuss the war’s impact in Israel and its political effects in the U.S..
+The panel also explores how the war may influence upcoming elections and how election results could affect the ongoing conflict.

 Israel and Gaza: Finding a Way Forward